BillyDM/awesome-audio-dsp/SOFTWARE_OPTIMIZATION.md

 Also note that modern compilers have a feature called "autovectorization" where they can automatically create SIMD code for the given target CPU.
 However, this process can be unreliable for all but the simplist algorithms.
 But if you want to rely on this, you can use [`Compiler Explorer`] to verify the assembly, and you can follow [`Auto-Vectorization in LLVM`] for some tips.

+Also keep in mind that because SIMD intrinsics are considerably more complicated, it's fine to not use them while you are still in the stages of developing and experimenting with your actual DSP algorithms.
+Keeping a scalar version of your code around is also a smart idea for readability and future-proofness, even if you end up commenting it out.

+## 9. Prefer to use single-precision floats instead of double-precision floats

+Using single-precision floats have two main performance advantages:

+- The biggest advantage is that single-precision uses half the memory, so the CPU can fit more samples into its low-level cache and reduce the occurence of cache misses.
+This can especially be important for large lookup tables.
+- Twice as many single-precision floats can be packed into an SIMD vector, theoretically doubling the performance of algorithms that make heavy use of SIMD instrinsics.

-One more thing to mention is that you should prefer to use single-precision floating point numbers instead of double-precision floating point numbers, because you can pack twice as many single-precision floats into an SIMD vector.
-While there is some debate on whether using double-precision actually makes a difference to sound quality (and there are specific algorithms that do require the extra precision), the general consensus is that the noise introduced from single-precision quantization errors is negligible, and other factors such as the quality of antialiasing algorithms have a far greater impact on sound quality. *However*, if your algorithm doesn't allow you to pack in more than two or four numbers into a vector anyway, then there's no harm in using double-precision if you want to.
+While there is some debate on whether using double-precision actually makes a difference to sound quality (and there are specific algorithms that do require the extra precision), the general consensus is that the noise introduced from single-precision quantization errors is negligible, and other factors such as the quality of antialiasing algorithms have a far greater impact on sound quality.

+*However*, if you find that using double-precision doesn't meaningfully impact performance in your algorithm, then there's no harm in using double-precision if you want to.

-## 8. Don't assume that a change made your code faster, measure it!
+## 10. Don't assume that a change made your code faster, measure it!

 This final point is probably the most important one.
 All the previous points (except for point 1) are just guidelines, they aren't hard and set rules.

-Perhaps you find that block-based processing performs worse for your algorithm, or maybe you find that forcing a function to be inlined performs worse, or maybe you find that SIMD intrinsics perform worse than before, or maybe you find that the trig functions built into the standard library perform better than a "fast approximation" you found online.
+Perhaps you find that block-based processing performs worse for your algorithm, or maybe you find that forcing a function to be inlined performs worse, or maybe you find that SIMD intrinsics perform worse than their scalar counterparts, or maybe you find that using SIMD intrinsics to calculate filter coefficients performs better than using a lookup table, or maybe you find that the trig functions built into the standard library perform better than a "fast approximation" you found online.

 Point is, it's important to learn how to measure the performance of your code.
 You can use both benchmarking tools and profiling tools.